d-kang/learn_to_python/README.md

 # python_code_wars
+### How to Python3

-### The following are notes taken for code wars problem sets in python
+The following are notes taken for code wars problem sets in python

 #### How do I get started with Python3?
 ``` python